valignatev/ddd-dynamic/README.md

 [Domain Driven Design com Python](http://www.slideshare.net/FredericoCabral2/domain-driven-design-com-python) - slides in Spanish, but contains some useful code in Python

 ## Articles, blogs etc
+[DDD for Rails developers](http://victorsavkin.com/ddd) - whole blog by Victor Savkin about DDD in Ruby on Rails

 [Domain-Driven Design and MVC Architectures](https://blog.fedecarg.com/2009/03/11/domain-driven-design-and-mvc-architectures/) - two articles from Federico Cargnelutti with PHP examples in second part

 [Value Objects in Java & Python](https://stevewedig.com/2014/07/31/value-objects-in-java-and-python/) - about `Value Object`, comparison of value objects in Java and Python